European and Global Partnerships

 We have also produced a new animation film to promote the project.

-Apart from ongoing work on these outputs, the project included a training course for youth workers and teachers, a new round of local Time for Tea projects, and a series of public dissemination events.
+Apart from ongoing work on these outputs, the Erasmus+ projects included training courses for youth workers and teachers, study visits between European and Asian countries, further local Time for Tea projects, and a series of public dissemination events in each country.
+In addition, several transnational team meetings have been held during the course of the projects.

 Erasmus+ is the EU’s funding programme for education, training, youth and sport in Europe.
 Its budget of €14.7 billion has provided opportunities for over 4 million Europeans of all ages to study, train, and gain experience abroad.
 The programme also supports a wide range of organisations, including universities, education and training providers, think-tanks, research organisations, and private businesses.